ansible-community/onboarding/docs/onboarding_toolkit.md

 for details.

 We recommend most Ansible projects use the ansible-community GitHub organization.

+## Transferring existing repositories

 Repository transfers are available if your project already exists somewhere else in GitHub.
 Contact the [Ansible community team](https://docs.ansible.com/ansible/latest/community/communication.html) for assistance.
+Transferred projects must follow the same format as described in this guide.

+## Creating new projects

 For new projects, use the [project-template](https://github.com/ansible-community/project-template) to create a project with the default files.

-## Other repository settings
+## Submitting your project for inclusion

 * Open up issues and PRs for task tracking and community contributions.
 * [Disable the GitHub discussions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository).